-The kydex shell attaches to the neoprene pad with 4 screws and rubber grommets.
+The Kydex shell attaches to the neoprene pad with 4 screws and rubber grommets.
 These grommets allow the individual to tighten or loose, which tightness or loosens the friction retention on the firearm.
 If the friction is too little, the firearm could fall from the holster.
 If the friction is too much firearm draw may be very tight.
-I would suggest a dab of Loktite or similar thread locking compound once you have find your sweet spot of tension and friction.
+I would suggest a dab of Loctite or similar thread locking compound once you have found your sweet spot of tension and friction.
 This thread locking compound will prevent you from periodically having to torque your screws.

 The standard clips included in the Alien Gear Cloak Tuck 3.0 IWB Holster are molded plastic.
 These clips hook nearly as well as “J” clips.
 In 4 months the holster did not become unhooked even once.
 Steel clips are also available.

-This Alien Gear Cloak Tuck 3.0 IWB Holster is designed for inside the waist band carry on strong side.
+This Alien Gear Cloak Tuck 3.0 IWB Holster is designed for inside the waistband carry on strong side.
 I would not carry the holster at the small of my back or appendix.
 I typically carry my firearm at 2 o’clock to 3:30, although I did test the holster for comfort at 3:30 and 4:30.
-If you are left handed the holster would fit in the area of to 7:30 to 10:30.
+If you are left-handed the holster would fit in the area of 7:30 to 10:30.
 (Your belly button is considered 12 o’clock and your spine is 6 o’clock).

 - Adjustable ride height and cant.